microsoft/autogen/website/docs/Getting-Started.md

 automl.fit(X_train, y_train, task="classification")
 ```

-It automatically tunes the hyparparameters and selects the best model from default learners such as LightGBM, XGBoost, random forest etc. [Customizing](Use-Cases/task-oriented-automl#customize-automlfit) the optimization metrics, learners and search spaces etc. is very easy.
+It automatically tunes the hyperparameters and selects the best model from default learners such as LightGBM, XGBoost, random forest etc. [Customizing](Use-Cases/task-oriented-automl#customize-automlfit) the optimization metrics, learners and search spaces etc. is very easy.
 For example,

 ```python
 automl.add_learner("mylgbm", MyLGBMEstimator)